Medication Search: Differin

 Sunlight: Avoid exposure to excessive sunlight (outdoors, sunlamps, and tanning beds).
 If sun exposure cannot be avoided, use a sunscreen (minimum SPF 30).
 Waxing as a hair removal method should be avoided.

-Pregnancy: Women who are pregnant or considering pregnancy should not use adapalene.
-Women who use adapalene should ensure that they are using adequate birth control while they are using this medication.
+Pregnancy: People who are pregnant or considering pregnancy should not use adapalene.
+People who use adapalene should ensure that they are using adequate birth control while they are using this medication.

 Children: The safety and effectiveness of using this medication have not been established for children under the age of 12.